-Victims of Taxotere-related canalicular stenosis may be entitled to compensation for medical expenses, including the cost of surgery, as well as for emotional distress and other damages related to this eye condition.
+Victims of Taxotere-related canalicular stenosis may be entitled to compensation for medical expenses.
+These include the cost of surgery, emotional distress, and other damages related to this eye condition.
 It is essential for patients experiencing symptoms of canalicular stenosis to consult with a personal injury attorney experienced in handling Taxotere cases.

 Consult an Experienced Taxotere Injury Attorney

 If you or a loved one has developed canalicular stenosis, permanent hair loss, or other severe side effects after receiving Taxotere chemotherapy, contact a qualified attorney as soon as possible.
 An experienced Taxotere personal injury lawyer can evaluate your case, help you understand your legal rights, and guide you through your legal pursuit of compensation for your losses.